Gravitating vortices with positive curvature: A priori estimates and Closedness

 for $i_0>0$ independent of $n$.
 By Theorem \ref{bound-on-scalar} and Lemma \ref{lem:curvature-derivative-estimate}, we have uniform bounds for $S_k$ and $|\nabla_{k_n} S_{k_n}|_{k_n}$ along the sequence, and therefore the statement follows by Cheeger-Gromov compactness \cite{Ham}. \end{proof}

 \begin{remark} Notice that, in the previous proof, $i_0$ could go to $0$ if $c$ goes to $0$, so the estimate here collapses in the case $c\to 0$.
-However, `openness' at $\alpha=\frac{1}{\tau N}$ (see Proposition \ref{prop:open}) means that we only need to restrict to the case $c\geqslant c'>0$. \end{remark}
+However, `openness' at $\alpha=\frac{1}{\tau N}$ (see Lemma \ref{lem:openst} and Lemma \ref{lem:openpolyst}) means that we only need to restrict to the case $c\geqslant c'>0$.
+In the proof of Theorem \ref{thm{existence}} where we deal with $c=0$, this difficulty is overcome by a different geometric argument (see Section \ref{sec:eb}). \end{remark}

 The key disadvantage of Lemma \ref{lem:CG} is that the $\varphi_n$ are only known to be diffeomorphisms of $S^2$, which might not respect the almost complex structure $J_0$ on $\mathbb{P}^1$ (in particular, the limit metric $\tilde k_\infty$ may not be compatible with $J_0$).
 Thus, even if we prove that Cheeger-Gromov convergence provides a limiting solution of \eqref{eq:gravvortexeq1}, the points $p_j$ move along the sequence to $p_{j,n}=\varphi_n^{-1} (p_j)$, and we lose track of the divisor $D = \sum_j n_j p_j$ as $n \to \infty$.
 To remedy this shortcoming, we prove that the sequence of diffeomorphisms in Cheeger-Gromov convergence can be chosen to be holomorphic on $\mathbb{P}^1$.
-To achieve this goal, we need some preparatory material, which is probably folklore, but does not seem to appear in the existing literature.
+To achieve this goal, we need some preparatory material, which is probably well-known to experts, but does not seem to appear in the existing literature.